yajnasri0705/Hostel-management/README.md

 # Hostel-management
-I created a Hostel management system using python(pandas) which has the detailed info of the persons.
+I created a Hostel management system using python(pandas).
+It has the detailed log entries of hosteling.